yuanshunning/pickit-docs/docs/getting_started/exercises/exercise_detection_with_pickit_teach.rst

 -  Here a bin full of electrical plug shieldings is shown.
 Create two models to find many good fits in the bin.

-**Hint:** First, keep your Region Of Interest clean when teaching the models and when the detecting part.
+.. hint:: First, keep your Region Of Interest clean when teaching the models and when the detecting part.
 Second, optimize your detection and model matching parameters.

 How to get started
 ------------------